dm3-org/dm3-spec/specification/message-transport-protocol.md

 _if available:_
     * read optional encryption parameters (see also Encryption)
 2. Sign the message using the private sender signing key, using ECDSA.
 3. Encrypt the message using the public encryption key of the receiver (part of the user profile).
 Default encryption algorithm is **x25519-chacha20-poly1305**.
-If a different algorithm is required (defined in the _mutableProfileExtension_), this must be used for encryption.
+If a different algorithm is required (defined in the _mutableProfileExtension_), this should be used for encryption.
+If it is not supported by the sender, the default encryption is used.
-_**ATTENTION:** A deviation from the default may result in the message not being sent to the receiver because the sender cannot handle the required encryption._
 4. Encrypt the delivery information using the public encryption key of the delivery service (part of the delivery service profile).
 The mandatory encryption algorithm is **x25519-chacha20-poly1305**.

 ##### Submit Message